axelhahn/ahcrawler/README.md

   - http response header check
   - linkchecker (http status check of all links, css, images, ...)

-Runs with PHP 7 and higher (up to PHP 7.3) Maybe it runs on PHP 5.5, but PHP7 is recommended.
+It runs with PHP 7 and higher (up to PHP 8.0).
 It uses PDO to store indexed data.
 So far sqlite and mysql were tested.

 This software has BETA status.